 She was amazed at how big my baby, placenta, and cord were!

 It was such a surreal experience, and I would do it over and over again just like that!

 Total active labor was 3.5 hours.

 “I followed every post by @painfreebirth and read all the birth stories.
 They helped give me the confidence that I could do this without experiencing any pain.”

 A Note About Fetal Positioning:

-Babies who are in less than ideal positions (ie. posterior, breech, asynclitic, etc) can have a bad rap for being troublemakers, rebellious, or stubborn.
+Babies in less than ideal positions (i.e., posterior, breech, asynclitic, etc) can get a bad rap for being troublemakers, rebellious, or stubborn.

-For example, women with an oddly-shaped uterus are more likely to have breech babies due to there being less room for the baby to rotate head down at the end of pregnancy.
+For example, women with an oddly-shaped uterus are more likely to have breech babies due to having less room for the baby to rotate head down at the end of pregnancy.

 Babies will fit into whatever space is available to them!